-3.4 Correctional Education State Institutions
+3.4 Correctional Education

-In accordance with the Perkins guidelines for allocation of State Leadership Funds [Section 112(A)(2)(A)], Montana will obligate no less up to than .51% (approximately \$27,500) of its State Leadership funds to implement career and technical educational program(s) to serve individuals residing at state correctional institutions and or at institutions that serve individuals with disabilities.
+In accordance with the Perkins guidelines for allocation of State Leadership Funds [Section 112(A)(2)(A)], Montana will obligate no less than .5% (approximately \$27,500) of its State Leadership funds to implement educational program(s) to serve individuals at state correctional institutions and institutions that serve individuals with disabilities.
 These funds will be distributed through a competitive process to allow agencies/institutions to provide career and technical education programs to individuals residing in state institutions.
 The uses of these funds will meet the requirements of the Perkins Act.